Rapid Prototyping Services & Rapid Manufacturing

 Brinell hardness test

-The difference between HBS and HBW is the difference in pressure head.
-HBS means that the indenter is a hardened steel ball, which is used to measure materials with a Brinell hardness value below 450, such as mild steel, gray cast iron, and non-ferrous metals.
-HBW indicates that the indenter is carbide and is used to measure materials with a Brinell hardness value below 650.
+The difference between HBS and HBW lies in the type of indenter used.
+HBS refers to a hardened steel ball, which is used for materials with a Brinell hardness value below 450, such as mild steel, gray cast iron, and non-ferrous metals.
+HBW, on the other hand, uses a carbide ball and is for materials with a Brinell hardness value below 650.

 Brinell Hardness Test